4 Ways to Assess Your Bidding Readiness Part 2

 One of the first things you must answer honestly is your ability to win a bid.
 This means determining your chances of being the lowest or best bidder.
 Being the best bidder doesn’t always mean you are the lowest.
 Also, underpricing a bid can cause you to not make a significant profit in the end.
 As mentioned above, understanding the project plans and specifications is crucial because your bid must match or closely match the plans and specifications of the project.
 Failing to understand this means submitting a bid that doesn’t measure up.
 Another factor you’ll want to be aware of is your reference history.
 It can make or break you so be sure it’s solid and builds your reputation.

-If you’re in need of legal counsel, the lawyers of Trent Cotney, P.A. are available to help you evaluate your readiness as well as help you navigate the entire process.
+If you’re in need of legal counsel, the lawyers of Cotney Construction Law are available to help you evaluate your readiness as well as help you navigate the entire process.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.